-Social Media is the perfect place to unleash your video marketing content because of its wide variety of platforms that have their own unique benefits that your videos can take advantage of.
+Social Media is the perfect place to unleash your video marketing content.
+Its wide variety of platforms have their own unique benefits that your videos can take advantage of.

 - Videos are the favorite types of content that consumers see from brands on social media.
 (Animoto)